jameshanlon/cheese/cheese/pages/legitimate-interest-assessment.md

 #### What is the nature of your relationship with the individual?

 The individual is someone concerned about their energy use and thus the recipient of a survey.
-Surveys are typically is paid for but in some cases provided for free.
+Surveys are typically paid for but in some cases are provided for free.
 As part of the application for a survey, the individual agrees to report on their progress after one month and one year.

 ### Reasonable expectations